solislemuslab/lab-dynamics/lab-guidelines.md

 - Is it submitted to arxiv or biorxiv?

 #### My paper is published, now what?
-In recent years, it has becoming increasingly important to advertise broadly our work and invest heavily on good science communication strategies:
+In recent years, it has becoming increasingly important to advertise broadly our work and invest heavily on good science communication strategies.
+We will
 - tweet the paper alongside
     - an image of the graphical abstract or an infographics (see [canva](https://www.canva.com/tools/infographic-maker-v1/)) or a [word cloud](https://www.wordclouds.com/)
     - a 1-min lightning talk to advertise the paper
 - create a 5-min lighting talk to post on the [lab youtube channel](https://www.youtube.com/channel/UCcBcmxIYYGC6Z04p9SC7hwg/featured)
 - include the paper in the lab website (alongside links to the lightning talk and images of the graphical abstract/infographic/word cloud)
 - email the paper to collaborators
-- do presentations in conferences and symposia
+- do presentations in conferences and symposia ([more info](#talks))
 - if the published paper is for a software tool, create a video tutorial and a wiki documentation

+### Talks/posters in conferences and symposia <a name="talks"></a>

+All abstracts, posters, and talks that you work on in the lab are representations of the lab and must be approved by me before submission.

+#### Is my talk/poster ready for presenting?
+Checklist
+- Have you presented in lab meeting to get feedback from others?
+- Have you shared your slides/poster with me or others in the lab to check for errors/typos?
+- Have you timed yourself to make sure you adhere to the presentation guidelines?
+- Have you included an Acknowledgement slide at the end to acknowledge the lab, other collaborators and sources of funding?
+- Do you include QR codes or links to your paper/software?
+- Are you giving proper citation to others' work in your slides/poster?

+#### Travel logistics for conferences

+Please discuss with me any plans of conferences to make sure that we have the necessary funding.

+Steps for conference attendance:
+1. Write the abstract and send to me for approval before submitting it.
+Please give the abstract to me at least 2 weeks prior to the abstract submission deadline
+2. Upon receipt, please forward the acceptance email to the conference to me
+3. You can register to the conference on your end and get reimbursed, or if it is too expensive, we can cover the cost directly at WID.
+4. Do not book flights or make hotel reservations before reading the [travel rules](https://widkipedia.wid.wisc.edu/travel-reimbursement/)!
+You should always email Janine Harrison and Becky Streich to help with the travel plans.